 PPC marketing can be categorized based on the platform and format of your ads.
 Here are the common types of PPC ads:

-- Social media advertising: These are ads on platforms like Facebook, Instagram, and LinkedIn that target users based on their interests, behaviors, and demographics.
+• Social media ads: Ads on platforms like Facebook, Instagram, TikTok, and LinkedIn that target users based on their interests, behaviors, and demographics

-- Shopping ads: Specifically for e-commerce, these ads show users your product’s photo, a title, a price, and store name.
-This direct approach helps when someone is ready to buy.
+• Shopping ads: Specifically for ecommerce, these ads show users your product’s photo, a title, a price, and store name

 Examples of PPC ads